Youssef-Harby/leaflet-vector-tiles-rtl/README.md

 No installation required.
 All dependencies are loaded from CDNs.

-Then open your browser and navigate to `http://localhost:8000`.
+Just open the html page in your browser or Live demo here https://youssef-harby.github.io/leaflet-vector-tiles-rtl/

 ## Technologies Used